Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

     Occupation: 51-2031.00 - Engine and Other Machine Assemblers
     Industry: 336310: Motor Vehicle Gasoline Engine and Engine Parts Manufacturing List of tasks:
+    -Read and interpret assembly blueprints or specifications manuals, and plan assembly or building operations.See more occupations related to this task.
+    -Inspect, operate, and test completed products to verify functioning, machine capabilities, or conformance to customer specifications.See more occupations related to              this task.
+    -Position or align components for assembly, manually or using hoists.See more occupations related to this task.
+    -Set and verify parts clearances.See more occupations related to this task.
+    -Verify conformance of parts to stock lists or blueprints, using measuring instruments such as calipers, gauges, or micrometers.
     List of skills:
+    -Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.See more occupations related to this skill.
+    -Quality Control Analysis — Conducting tests and inspections of products, services, or processes to evaluate quality or performance.See more occupations related to                this skill.
+    -Reading Comprehension — Understanding written sentences and paragraphs in work related documents.See more occupations related to this skill.
+    -Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not              interrupting at inappropriate times.See more occupations related to this skill.
+    -Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
     Required credentials and years of experience:
     Job type:
     Location: on remote
     Salary, benefits and perks:

 Why x job vacancies?

 ***

 ## Task 6